Joël Epalle: FK Baku

 In the summer of 2010, Epalle signed a contract with Azerbaijan Premier League outfit FK Baku, to meet again with Winfried Schäfer, his former manager for the Indomitable Lions.
 His first game for FK Baku was on 15 July, for the second qualifying round of UEFA Europa League, against Budućnost of Montenegro.
 Epalle was suspended for that match, as he was sent off in an Iraklis match four years ago against Wisła Kraków, and due to this Budućnost gained a 3–0 default win, in a match they had originally lost 2–1.
 Epalle was handed a further two-match suspension.
 He made his league debut for his new club on 22 August in a 2–1 home win against Gabala.
 He was substituted in the 83rd minute of the match for Ibrahim Kargbo.
 The next match he featured, was a 1–1 home draw against Ganja on 12 September.
 In November his agent stated that Epalle was not happy with the lifestyle of Azerbaijan and with the situation in Azerbaijani football.
 The main reasons for that reaction was the low attendance of Azerbaijani Premier League and the fact that he could do nothing besides training and staying in his hotel room.
-His agent also declared Epalle's desire to return in the Greek Superleague for Iraklis.
+His agent also declared Epalle's desire to return in the Super League Greece for Iraklis.
 He played again on 13 November coming in as a substitute for Aleksandar Šolić in the 78th minute, in a match that FK Baku won 2–0.
 In the next match against MOIK Baku he came in as an 84th-minute substitute, and he managed to score a goal in the 88th minute, his first and only goal for FK Baku.
 In his short spell for FK Baku Epalle totally played in ten matches and scored one goal.